 The scholarship-based model of outreach/engagement stimulates interaction with the community, which produces discipline-generated, evidence-based practices.
 Outreach/engagement activities may be integrated into the faculty member’s teaching, research, and/or service effort distribution.
 Outreach/engagement activities are not a mandated component of every faculty member’s effort distribution, but are to be included where appropriate to the mission of the faculty member, department, and college.
 For the activity to be scholarly, it must draw upon the academic and professional expertise of the faculty member while contributing to the public good, addressing or responding to real-world problems.
 The standards for assessing the scholarship of outreach/engagement activities will vary among disciplines and should be specified by each academic unit and incorporated into departmental codes.

-The Manual offers additional guidance as to scholarly outreach/engagement activities related to teaching and research activities in sections E.12.1 and E.12.2.
+The Manual offers additional guidance as to scholarly outreach/engagement activities related to teaching, research and service activities in section E.12, notably E.12.4.

 The external links below list multiple journals publishing engaged scholarship and community engagement work:

 CSU Engagement Awards include: